Sinkhorn Distributionally Robust Optimization: Strong Duality Reformulation

-where the second relation is because $\gamma_*$ is a feasible solution in $\Gamma(\hP,\bP_\ast)$, the third and the fourth relation is by substituting the expression of $\gamma_*$.
+where the inequality relation is because $\gamma_*$ is a feasible solution in $\Gamma(\hP,\bP_\ast)$, and the last two relations are by substituting the expression of $\gamma_*$.
 Since $\orho>0$ and the dual minimizer $\lambda^*>0$, the optimality condition in \eqref{Eq:optimality:lambda:positive:lemma:4} holds, which implies that $\mathcal{W}_{\Reg}(\hP,\bP_\ast)\le\rho$, i.e., the distribution $\bP_\ast$ is primal feasible for the problem~\eqref{Inf-W-E}.
 Moreover, we can see that the primal optimal value is lower bounded by the dual optimal value:

-where the third equality is based on the optimality condition in Lemma \ref{Lemma:lambda:positive}.
-This, together with the weak duality result, completes the proof for $\lambda^*>0$.
+where the third equality is by substituting the expression of $\gamma_{\ast}$, and the last equality is based on the optimality condition in \eqref{Eq:optimality:lambda:positive:lemma:4}.
+This, together with the weak duality, completes the proof. \QED\endproof